buffaloiot/sample-project-1/api/README.md

 ## TypeScript + Node

-This npm package is wriiten in typescript.
+The source for this application is written in typescript.
+It must be compiled to javascript to create the npm package.
+It was based on the example at (https://github.com/rhappdev/nodejs-template/tree/openapi3).
-It uses express-openapi-validator for input and output validation, and swagger-ui-express to serve the openAPI doc defining the API.
+It uses [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) for input and output validation, and [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express) to serve the openAPI doc defining the API.

-Based on the example at (https://github.com/rhappdev/nodejs-template/tree/openapi3) Special attributes in the swagger file:
+Special attributes in the swagger file:
 - `x-swagger-router-controller` names the file in the routes directory
 - `operationId` names the handler function to be invoked